 Oil production — If you’re a super-oily skin type, you might notice your pores look bigger.
-This can be a symptom of seborrhea (or excessive oil production).
+This may be a symptom of seborrhea (or excessive oil production).

-Sun damage — Sun exposure breaks down collagen, which is the support structure surrounding the pores — meaning that they can appear to expand when that support breaks down.
+Sun damage — Sun exposure breaks down collagen, which is the support structure of the skin surrounding pores — meaning that pores can appear larger when that support breaks down.
 This is just one of the many reasons you should wear sunscreen!

 Start your free trial (plus shipping and handling)

-The best thing you can do to prevent the appearance of enlarged pores is to protect your skin from sun damage.
+The best thing you can do to help improve the appearance of enlarged pores is to protect your skin from sun damage.
 Vigilant and proper sunscreen application is your best defense.

-Open pores on the face can’t truly be closed — but that hasn’t stopped people from asking their dermatologist.
-While more clinical research is needed to find the best treatments for big pores, a recent review of clinical studies suggests there are a few promising treatments.
+Large pores on the face can’t be "closed" — but that hasn’t stopped people from asking their dermatologist.
+While more clinical research is needed to find effective treatments for big pores, a recent review of clinical studies suggests there are a few promising treatments.
 Here are the ones that we’re most excited about:

-Vitamin A derivatives (retinoids) increase the production of collagen and elastin; they’re often the first line of defense when it comes to treating large pores.
-According to the review, a double-blind study found that tretinoin was measurably better at reducing the appearance of large pores compared to retinol — but both can work.
-If you haven’t seen results with over-the-counter products, a prescription for a tretinoin cream may be the answer.
-That said, because of the way tretinoin works, these results may only apply to people who have both large pores and acne.
+Vitamin A derivatives (retinoids) increase the production of collagen and elastin; they’re often the first line of defense when it comes to improving the appearance of large pores.
+According to the review, a double-blind study found that both tretinoin and retinol helped reduce the appearance of large pores.
+If you haven’t seen results with other products, a prescription for a tretinoin cream (or over-the-counter retinol) may be the answer.

 Glycolic acid is a chemical exfoliant that helps to rejuvenate the appearance of aging skin, so it makes sense that it could help those who struggle with big pores.
-In a clinical study, where a glycolic acid treatment was used every other week for two and a half months, 70% of participants noticed an improvement in the appearance of enlarged pores.
+In a clinical study, where a glycolic acid treatment was used every other week for about 2 months, 70% of participants noticed an improvement in the appearance of enlarged pores.

 If you want to give custom skincare a try, sign up for a free month of Curology (just pay $4.95 plus tax to cover the cost of shipping and handling).
 You’ll receive a custom cream prescribed to you by one of our in-house medical providers with a combination of 3 active ingredients.
 For no extra cost, you can complete your skincare routine with the Curology set, which includes our cleanser and your choice of moisturizer.
 So go ahead and treat yourself.
 Start your Curology free trial right now.